peachteaswag11/password_audit_tool/README.md

 # 🔐 Password Audit Tool

-An intensive password strength checker and generator with advanced fuzzy matching and a clean Streamlit UI.
+A professional-grade password strength checker and generator with advanced fuzzy matching, entropy analysis, and pattern detection.
+Built with Streamlit for interactive analysis and secure password generation.

+## 🚀 Try It Online

 ## Features